CrunchyData/pg_featureserv/API.md

 * `transform` - transform the feature geometry by the given geometry function pipeline

 ### Response

+A GeoJSON or JSON dataset containing function call results

 #### Links
 * self - `/functions/{fid}/items.json` - This document as JSON